 \section{Abstract}

-We propose a novel approach to the problem of \textit{neural network expressivity}, which seeks to characterize how structural properties of a neural network family affect the functions it is able to compute.
-Understanding expressivity is a classical issue in the study of neural networks, but it has remained challenging at both a conceptual and a practical level.
+We propose a new approach to the problem of \textit{neural network expressivity}, which seeks to characterize how structural properties of a neural network family affect the functions it is able to compute.
 Our approach is based on an interrelated set of measures of expressivity, unified by the novel notion of \textit{trajectory length}, which measures how the output of a network changes as the input sweeps along a one-dimensional path.
-We show how our framework provides insight both into randomly initialized networks (the starting point for most standard optimization methods) and for trained networks.

 Our findings can be summarized as follows: \begin{enumerate} \item[(1)] \textit{The complexity of the computed function grows exponentially with depth.} We design measures of expressivity that capture the non-linearity of the computed function.
-These measures grow exponentially with the depth of the network architecture, due to the way the network transforms its input. \item[(2)] \textit{All weights are not equal (initial layers matter more).} We find that trained networks are far more sensitive to their lower (initial) layer weights: they are much less robust to noise in these layer weights, and also perform better when these weights are optimized well. \end{enumerate}
+Due to how the network transforms its input, these measures grow exponentially with depth. \item[(2)] \textit{All weights are not equal (initial layers matter more).} We find that trained networks are far more sensitive to their lower (initial) layer weights: they are much less robust to noise in these layer weights, and also perform better when these weights are optimized well. \item[(3)] \textit{Trajectory Regularization works like Batch Normalization.} We find that batch norm stabilizes the learnt representation, and based on this propose a new regularization scheme, \textit{trajectory regularization.} \end{enumerate}